blocksrey/bouncer/README.md

 # Bouncer
 Analytical solution to a bouncing ball written in Lua.
-Evaluate the position of a ball given initial conditions elasticity, lower wall, upper wall, positio, and velocity.
+Evaluate the position of a ball given initial conditions elasticity, lower wall, upper wall, position, and velocity.

 ```lua
 local bouncer = require("bouncer")